Princess Mathilde of Saxony: Life

-It was then agreed that Mathilde would marry a nephew of Emperor Franz Joseph I and the presumptive heir to the Austro-Hungarian throne, Archduke Franz Ferdinand.
+It was then agreed that Mathilde would marry a nephew of Emperor Franz Joseph I and the heir presumptive to the Austro-Hungarian throne, Archduke Franz Ferdinand.
 However, Franz Ferdinand rejected this arrangement.
 Dynastic relations between the Saxon royal family and the Habsburgs were once again strained when Franz Ferdinand chose to marry (morganatically) Sophie, Countess Chotek von Wognin.
 Relations between the two nations improved only when Mathilde's younger sister Maria Josepha married her second cousin, Archduke Otto Franz of Austria.

 Mathilde became embittered by these rejections and turned critical and waspish; she also turned to alcohol to ease her unhappiness, acquiring the nickname "Schnapps-Mathilde" for obvious reasons.
 She made life difficult for other members of the royal family, and as a consequence was the least popular of the family by a wide margin among the people of Saxony.

 She was a talented painter and took lessons from the artist Alfred Diethe from 1890 to 1901.
 Some of her paintings, mainly landscapes and scenes of court life in Pillnitz, were made into prints.
 Others appeared on postcards, which were sold to raise money for charity.

 Mathilde died unmarried on 27 March 1933 at the age of 70.
 She was interred in the New Tomb of the Katholische Hofkirche in Dresden.